XHDATA D-808/Sihuadon D-808 AM/FM/SW/SSB/Airband Portable Radio

 It is interesting to note that although many radios use the same Silicon labs Si4735 series DSP Chips, these chips offer many features which may not all be available in any one radio, as well as many settings the manufacturer can adjust to customize many details of operation.
 Add to this the fact that every radio will have its own ferrite rod AM antenna, SW/FM/Air whip antenna and speaker which will affect reception and sound quality and you can see that two radios can use the same DSP chip and yet be quite different in many ways.
 There are also, of course, many areas where performance will be identical…my own experience suggests that SW/FM/Air reception tends to be similar when the whip antennas are similar while AM reception will be different depending on the size of the built-in ferrite rod AM antenna.

-The XHDATA D-808’s AM performance ranks ** ½ in the AM Mega Shootout list which places it at the top for this size class of radio.
+The XHDATA D-808’s AM performance ranks *** in the AM Mega Shootout list which places it at the top for this size class of radio.
 On AM it outperforms well-known, larger radios like the Tecsun PL-660/680/880, Sony ICF-7600G/GR or even the much more deluxe Sangean ATS-909X using built in antennas, hearing faint signals which are nothing but hiss on those sets.
+(Update: The newer Sangean ATS-909X2 now also ranks *** on AM).
 The only medium to small size radios that match is AM sensitivity are the slightly larger Eton Satellit, the original Degen DE-1103 (not the later DSP version) and the discontinued Eton/Grundig E5/G5 twins.
 For its size it is one hot little AM radio.

 FM Performance is also as good as it gets in the best of today’s DSP portables…it earns a solid ***** in the FM Mega Shootout list and offers selectable Stereo/Mono and RDS for FM which are welcome features.
 Contrary to what the manual says the antenna jack does work on FM although it does not disconnect the whip antenna.
 I simply collapsed the whip and tried it with a typical folded dipole and was able to improve several very weak stations.
 The Signal Metering was a decided help here with comparative numerical readouts of both signal strength and signal to noise ratio.